J24681357/gtfbotfithusim/README.md

 2. The amount of EXP you earn are based on the event's difficulty, type of mode, and finishing position.
     - 💡 The amount of EXP that you earn in Arcade mode are reduced from Career mode.
 3. There are 50 levels to rank up as a GTF driver.
 These levels can unlock new events, features and rewards.
-    - To see more information about level unlocks/rewards, you can use the **/database GTF Levels** command.
+    - To see more information about level unlocks/rewards, you can use the `/database options:GTF Levels` command.

 ## Career Mode - /career
 1. In Career mode, there are a variety of career events ordered by level, from Beginner events (B) to Extreme events (S).
 As detailed, these are the license requirements for each level: